deven-org/boiler/docs/DEPLOYMENT.md

 Release Please automates CHANGELOG generation, the creation of GitHub releases, and version bumps for your projects.
 Release Please does so by parsing the git history, looking for Conventional Commit messages, and creating release PRs.

-The tool runs on every update on the `main` branch and creates a release PR which needs to be manually be merged to create the release.
+The tool runs on every push to the `develop` branch and creates a release PR which needs to be manually be merged to create the release.

-The updated `main` branch then needs to be merged back, please use rebase, into the `develop` branch.
+Once the release PR is merged (back into `develop`), release-please automatically creates a GitHub release based on the merged changes.

 ## Conventional Commit Messages